At times like these, why dance?

 “It is easier to build strong children, than repair broken men.”

 It was one of those almost-cheesy epiphany moments, one in which the ego and the altruistic come together.
 “This,” I thought, “This is it.”
-This is why dance, dance education, and the behind the scenes admin work that supports the field, is important, even in light of this crumbling world.
-In fact, it might even be more important now than ever before.
+This is why dance, dance education, and the behind the scenes admin work that supports the field, is important, even as it feels like the world is crumbling around us.
+In fact, dance might even be more important now than ever before.
 Because the answers to what troubles us – what really troubles us, even more than guns, access to mental healthcare, foreign policy, and the embarrassing state of our political discourse (although all of these things are pretty super important and in desperately need to be addressed) – the answers to what really trouble us can be found in the dance studio.
 The answers are everything I’ve learned from dance: cooperation, communication, teamwork, empathy, perspective, and compassion, just to name a few.

-All this, I learned from dance.
+I know this to be true, because these are the lessons that I, myself, learned from dance.
 And I am privileged to be able to pass it on to others, and to provide other teachers with the resources and support they need to do so.
 I can’t solve all of the world’s problems, but I can help the next generation develop the skills that will be needed in the process.
 I can help them feel whole and capable and loved so they don’t have to resort to fear.
 I can help them realize they are a valued part of a community, that they are vital to the success of the group, and that their actions matter.
 I can help them see others, respect others, value others, so that they can move past the ignorance that leads to hate.
 These are just a few of the deeply-felt and important benefits that dance has to offer, and I am fortunate to have experienced them and to pass them on to others.